wp-plugins/notification-widget/readme.txt

 == Installation ==
 1. Activate the \"Notification Widget\" plugin
-2. Customize your widget in the Dashboard under the point \"Notification Widget\"
+2. Customize your overlay in the Dashboard under the point \"Notification Widget\"
 3. Have fun!

 == Frequently Asked Questions ==
 - none -

 == Screenshots ==
-1. The widget
+1. The Overlay
 2. Dashboardview

 == Changelog ==
 1.0.0:
 first stable branch features:
+Overlay implements:
 - colors of bar and content frame background changeable
 - text of the content frame and bar changeable
 - distance of the close button to the borders changeable